 Five million adults of all ages are admitted to intensive care units (ICU) each year, and up to 80% of survivors will experience physical problems such as weakness, impaired ambulation, and reduced performance of activities of daily living, following discharge from a hospital.
 These problems are due to post-intensive care syndrome (PICS)—a constellation of physical, cognitive, and psychological problems that persist for months and years after hospitalization.
 Physical therapists in community-based settings are ideal health care professionals to manage the rehabilitation of patients with PICS.
-This webinar will prepare physical therapists to recognize the unique presentation of individuals with PICS, and provide evidence-based interventions aimed at returning people with PICS to their prior level of function.
-Webinar participants also will be presented with strategies for educating referring health care professionals (eg, physicians, nurse practitioners) about the value of including referrals to physical therapists for treatment to improve physical performance and quality of life when patients are discharged from the ICU and hospital.
+This course will prepare physical therapists to recognize the unique presentation of individuals with PICS, and provide evidence-based interventions aimed at returning people with PICS to their prior level of function.
+This course will also be presented with strategies for educating referring health care professionals (eg, physicians, nurse practitioners) about the value of including referrals to physical therapists for treatment to improve physical performance and quality of life when patients are discharged from the ICU and hospital.

 cert_Insert Up To